Conrad Schnitzler: Biography

 Schnitzler was born in Düsseldorf, Germany.
 His father was German, his mother was Italian.
-He had a wife and they had three children, one of whom is son Gregor Schnitzler, who was born in 1964 in Berlin and who is a film director.
+He and his wife had three children; his son Gregor Schnitzler, born in Berlin in 1964, is a film director.

 Schnitzler, Dieter Moebius, and Hans-Joachim Roedelius formed Kluster in 1969 after the three had met at the Zodiak Free Arts Lab.
 This trio released three albums: Klopfzeichen (1970), Zwei-Osterei (1971) and Eruption (1971).
 When Schnitzler left the group, Roedelius and Moebius became Cluster.
 Around this time, Schnitzler also joined Tangerine Dream for their debut album Electronic Meditation (1970).

 Schnitzler provided the introductory music for Norwegian black metal band Mayhem's debut EP Deathcrush in 1987, following a meeting with teenage guitarist Euronymous in the mid-1980s.
 The instrumental track, entitled "Silvester Anfang", was randomly selected from Schnitzler's archive of works in progress.
 The piece is still played at most of the band's live shows.

 For many years Schnitzler appeared in the comics of Matt Howarth (particularly Savage Henry) as a member of the band The Bulldaggers.
 His 2006 work Moon Mummy is a collaboration with Matt Howarth based on an included PDF comic.

 Schnitzler died from stomach cancer on 4 August 2011 in Berlin.